-The purpose of this funding is to expand housing opportunities for low- and moderate-income households.
-This shall be accomplished by reducing a project's financing cost in order to reduce housing costs over an extended period.
-Flexibility shall be provided to accommodate a wide range of projects that may be dependent upon myriad of underwriting standards by outside lenders.
-Please see Attachment B for the standard loan terms and conditions for 1) Gap Financing: Rental Construction to Permanent, 2) Property Acquisition, and 3) Gap Financing: Homeownership Construction.
+The purpose of this funding is to provide low-cost financial assistance to incentivize the preservation and development of affordable housing within city limits.
+Because HDLP funds are generally intended to serve as gap financing, flexibility shall be provided to accommodate a wide range of projects that may be dependent upon myriad of underwriting standards by outside lenders.
+Please see Attachment B for the standard loan terms and conditions for I) Gap Financing: Rental Construction to Permanent II) Property Acquisition and III) Gap Financing: Homeownership Construction.